ctrlplusb/monilla/readme.md

 monilla link @my/components --to @my/mobile-app
 ```

+> **Note**
+>
-> Note: if the source package has a `build` script we will execute it prior to link, ensuring that all the required source files are available.
+> If the source package has a `build` script we will execute it prior to link, ensuring that all the required source files are available.

 Conversely, if you'd like to `unlink` a package you can do the following;